RubenRibeiro13/typing-speed-test/README.md

 ```

 ### Adjusting Font
-To change the font for all components, modify the font size in the TypingSpeedTest constructor:
+To change the font for all components, modify it in the TypingSpeedTest constructor:
 ```
 Font font = new Font("Verdana", Font.PLAIN, 18);
 ```